apify/apify-docs/content/academy/concepts/css_selectors.md

 ---
 title: CSS selectors
 description: Learn about CSS selectors.
-What they are, their types, why they are important for web scraping and how to use them.
+What they are, their types, why they are important for web scraping and how to use them in browser Console with JavaScript.
 menuWeight: 8.4
 paths:
 - concepts/css-selectors